devzeebo/devzeebo.github.io/posts/exceptionsAreExceptional.md

 ### _By wrapping our code in `Result<T>`, we assume the exception case is the norm._

 We then clutter up our code by checking each and every result, assuming it failed.
 We can't move on until we've guaranteed that the result _didn't fail_.
 It's exhausting!

+## It Gets Worse

+This is only one layer deep.
+Imagine a situation where you have multiple layers of these `Result<T>` responses.
+You now have the task of converting a `Result<A>` to a `Result<B>` in the case of exceptions and failures, and lose the context that it was the `Result<A>` that actually failed, as your `Result<B>` hides the underlying error and instead pretends that it itself failed with the same exception or failure message that the `Result<A>` had!

+Not only do you have to check every step for failure, you also have to convert it on failure.
+What if I can handle the case where the cart doesn't exist, but if the products don't exist I should throw the exception?
+Now we have two choices, create manual exceptions or do string comparison on the `FailureMessage` property.
+String comparison is smelly, and if we're going to make manual exceptions, it isn't a 500, but a 400, and now we have more convoluted logic determining a business logic error and a real exception.

+By just throwing an exception the code is both readable and _assumes everything succeeds_.
+If we want to, we can optionally handle the specific exception we know we can handle, and let all other _exceptional_ cases be unhandled to be picked up by the global exception handler.

+Another point of confusion comes when you start returning `Result<T>` over HTTP.
+HTTP already has status code reporting built in.
+So now you have two options (neither of which is very good):

+1. **Return a 200 with a body that indicates an error.**
+   Unless you're intimately familiar with the API, you're not going to know that a 200 can actually be an error until the API unexpectedly returns an error and your client code blows up because `result` is null
+2. **Return either a 400 or 500 with a body that has another level of indirection** We're double encoding the information.
+Should we trust the HTTP status code or the status code in the response?
+What if we receive a 500 that isn't in that format?
+Now our client code has to handle two different exception message formats for 500's, or not at all.

+## A Better Way

-What if instead, we assumed that the result was successful, and in the case it isn't we handle the _exceptional_ case?
-It's right in the name: the case of failure, the _Exception_, is NOT the default case.
-Why are we treating the Exception case as the default?
+What if, instead, we assumed that the result of the service call was successful?
+It's right in the name: an _Exception_ is NOT normal, so why are we treating the Exception case as the default?
 In the event of a business logic failure (i.e. the session's cart id doesn't exist), we can handle that in the service and throw a tailored exception detailing what went wrong, and let the code calling it decide if it even wants to handle that specific exception.

 ```csharp